Introduction: GoBabyGo: Make a Joystick-controlled Ride-on Car

 5. Pick up or push the jeep by the original plastic body (not the PVC frame because it can break).

-6. There is a labeled plug under the left front side of the jeep that can be disconnected to disable the music function if it gets too annoying.
+6. There is a labeled plug under the right front side of the jeep that can be disconnected to disable the music function if it gets too annoying.

 7. The jeep is not waterproof, do not use it in the rain, or leave it outside.